Where to See Whirling Dervish Dance in Istanbul & Is It Worth It?

 Jalaluddin Muhammad Balkhi Rumi, Persian poet, Sufi mystic, and theologian, on the whirling dervishes in “Divani Shamsi Tabriz

-Below, all the reason you should not skip it when visiting Istanbul.
+Below, all the reasons you should not skip it when visiting Istanbul.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission from that website at no extra cost to you.
 Learn more: Disclosure policy.